iamweiweishi/deep_learning_starter/README.md

 run in terminal as follows:
 >python DNN.py

-the prediction results is simply stored in thePredResults.txt
+the prediction results and training time are simply stored in thePredResults.txt
 '''